-Beating the index sound like fiction?
-It’s a fact and you might be able to do it just like Ross Grant did.
+Could you actually Beat the Index?
+Yes, and Ross Grant did.
+You can too!
 Ross Grant is an engineer by trade and like most engineers he likes figuring things out.
-Based on his book entitled Destination: Early Financial Independence it looks like Ross figured out early retirement fairly well.
+Based on his book entitled Destination: Early Financial Independence (no longer in print) it looks like Ross figured out early retirement fairly well.

 I had a chance recently to talk to Ross about his book, his writing gig at Canadian MoneySaver, the investment approach “Beating the TSX” and other financial subjects.

 Ross, thanks for this and good to finally talk.

 Thanks Mark for your interest in the investment strategy I use.
 I hope your readers will pick up a few tips our discussion that may help them reach their financial goals sooner.